19hours/sg-statutes/Acts/Limitation Act.md

 Actions in respect of trust property or personal estate of deceased persons

-### Limitations of actions in respect of trust property
+### Limitation of actions in respect of trust property

 22\.—(1) No period of limitation prescribed by this Act shall apply to an action by a beneficiary under a trust, being an action —